dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 ---
 title: Creating a MapView and Waypoint Application
-version: v3.5.1
+version: v4.0
-date: 2017-03-30
+date: 2017-04-11
 github: https://github.com/DJI-Mobile-SDK-Tutorials/Android-GSDemo-GoogleMap
 keywords: [Android GSDemo, Google Map, Google Play Service, waypoint mission demo]
 ---

-**Note: This Tutorial and Sample Project is developed based on Android SDK v3.5.1, an update version for Android SDK v4.0 will be published soon.**
+*If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum.
+Please feel free to send us Github pull request and help us fix any issues.*

 ---

-In this tutorial, you will learn how to implement the DJIWaypoint Mission feature and get familiar with the usages of DJIMissionManager.
+In this tutorial, you will learn how to implement the DJIWaypoint Mission feature and get familiar with the usages of MissionManager.

-Also you will know how to test the Waypoint Mission API with DJI PC Simulator too.
+Also you will know how to test the Waypoint Mission API with DJI Assistant 2 Simulator too.
 So let's get started!

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-GSDemo-GoogleMap).

-> Note: In this tutorial, we will use Inspire 1 for testing, use Android Studio 2.1.1 for developing the demo application, and use the <a href="https://developers.google.com/maps/" target="_blank">Google Map API</a> for navigating.
+> Note: In this tutorial, we will use Mavic Pro for testing, use Android Studio 2.1.1 for developing the demo application, and use the <a href="https://developers.google.com/maps/" target="_blank">Google Map API</a> for navigating.

 ## Preparation